davidbarbosa23/MVC_App/readme.md

 ```

 ### Assets Changes
-To edit JS or CSS files, please edit the assets files into `{DIRECTORY_PATH}/assets` folder, then execute:
+To edit JS or CSS files, please edit the assets files into `assets` folder, then execute:
 ```console
 $ npm run build
 ```